Juan Fernández firecrown: Status and conservation

 The IUCN has assessed the Juan Fernández firecrown as Critically Endangered.
 The species inhabits only one small island.
 It has an estimated population of 1500 to 3500 mature birds or 3000 to 5200 total individuals and the number is believed to be decreasing.
 The destruction of native trees, which the species depends on for nest sites, is a major cause of the decline.
 Also contributing are the spread of exotic zarzamora blackberry (Rubus ulmifolius) and maqui wineberry (Aristotelia chilensis), predation by domestic and feral cats, and destruction by introduced rabbits and goats.
 It may also suffer from competition for food from the more numerous green-backed firecrown.

 A conservation effort was begun in 2004 by a partnership of several organizations (The Hummingbird Society, American Bird Conservancy, and Juan Fernández Islands Conservancy, Oikonos - Ecosystem Knowledge) with the aim of preventing extinction of the species.
-Their efforts include planting native species, removing non-native plants, and reducing non-native predators and competitors.
+Their efforts included planting native species, removing non-native plants, and reducing non-native predators and competitors.
 Island residents have been hired as project coordinators and workers.